ericswildens/commander_sql_example/README.md

 to contain the MySQL hostname, MySQL user, MySQL database password and MySQL database to execute the query on.

-The database password should actually be stored as an encrypted secret in Commander and should not be stored in source code.
-See the source code for more information.
+The database password should actually be stored as an encrypted secret in Commander and should not be stored in source code as a best practice.
+See the comment in the source source code for more information.

 And you'll need to modify the SQL query: